lucakiebel/HBBK_API/.github/ISSUE_TEMPLATE.md

 * Environment name and version (e.g. Chromium 42):
 * Operating System and version (desktop or mobile):
 * Link to your project:

-## Do you still like the project though?
- - [x] of course, I still love it!
- - [ ] nah, the Bug kills it for me...